The-Microservice-Dungeon/decisionlog/_services/robot.md

     - cpo
 ---

-This team focuses on the Robot service.
-It manages spawning and fighting for the robots, and allows for robot upgrades.
+The Robot service manages spawning and fighting for the robots, and allows for robot upgrades.
+It also executes robot commands.